SalomePlatform/shaper/src/FeaturesPlugin/doc/revolutionCutFeature.rst

 Revolution Cut
 ==============

-Revolution Cut feature revolves selected objects around selected axis and cuts result from other objects.
+Revolution Cut feature revolves the selected objects around the selected axis and cuts the result from other objects.

-To perform Revolution Cut in the active part:
+To perform a Revolution Cut in the active part:

 #. select in the Main Menu *Features - > Revolution Cut* item  or
 #. click **Revolution Cut** button in the toolbar